-While EasyMile is continually improving our safety systems to operate the vehicle in more diverse and dynamic environments, our current technology works best in environments with: well paved and maintained roads; lower speed vehicle traffic; fair weather including moderate rain, snow, or fog; areas with abundant rigid structures to orient the vehicle; and sloped terrain with less than a 15% gradient.
+While EasyMile is continually improving our safety systems to operate the vehicle in more diverse and dynamic environments, our current technology works best in environments with: well paved and maintained roads; other vehicle traffic; validated weather conditions; and sloped terrain with less than a 15% gradient.
 Some complex traffic interactions, such as traffic lights, can also be navigated with the use of connected vehicle technologies.